xayvong/AvaloniaMusicStoreFSharp/README.md

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/f47dd1a0-430b-4c3a-873f-1a384fff6e6a)

 If I can't check if something is null, then how do I check to make sure something has been selected?
-I decide to check the values of my album object instead.
+I decided to check the values of my album object instead.

 On my selectedAlbum property, I create an empty album as the default value.

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/25cae551-3582-434c-a143-d978abb946e5)

-In the MusicStoreViewModel, in my doSearch function, we subscribe to our selected album and pass the function to check if the string value for the artist name is blank.
+In the MusicStoreViewModel inside of my doSearch function, we subscribe to our selected album and pass the function to check if the string value for
+Artist is blank.

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/ecd8e56b-3c48-448c-8172-454639b2d5fa)